petrzilkovah/english-for-designers/10-thesis-digest/index.md

 (my czech version – translated)

 The aim of this thesis is to re-design the printed version of the student magazine Povstalec N°2 and create its digital version.
 Focusing on unifying the production process for both formats, to ease the process.
-The theoretical part introduces publication design, then discusses the current state of digital publishing and student magazines in general.
-Based on the research in the theoretical part,  the practical part complements the work with questionnaire results and personal market analysis.
+The theoretical part introduces publication design, and then discusses the current state of digital publishing and student magazines in general.
+Based on research done in the theoretical part, the practical part complements the work with questionnaire results and personal market analysis.
 Then presents a new visual style of the publication, including a technical solution for print and web.
 The outcome is a prototype of the digital version of the magazine, based on the visual style of a print version.
 Utilizing interactive elements and improving legibility allows for a better online reading experience.